Capital allowance and depreciation can be substantial tax deductions for commercial property owners and tenants

-Unfortunately, a large portion of these business owners are not maximising their tax deductions by effectively depreciating their capital assets.
+Unfortunately, a large portion of business owners are not maximising their tax deductions by claiming the maximum deductions available for capital allowance and depreciation of their building and business assets.
 This means an unnecessary cash flow loss for the business.

 The property owner is entitled to claim depreciation for Division 43 works (capital works) that they have paid for.
 This includes the building, and structural/built additions, and includes newly built or upgraded bathrooms, kitchens, outdoor areas etc.